8 Things You Need to Know Before Visiting the La Jolla Cove Seals

 Shop Our Selection of Local Coffee from Dark Horse Coffee Roasters

-7. Parking at La Jolla Cove
+6. Parking and Accessibility at La Jolla Cove

-Park early in the day, or park a little further away from the Cove on Girard or Prospect and walk.
+Once you have La Jolla Cove directions in hand or on your GPS, park early in the day, or park a little further away from the Cove on Girard or Prospect and walk.
 La Jolla Boulevard fills up very quickly.

 There should be handicap parking and reliable sidewalks along La Jolla Boulevard.
 Depending on your disability, going all the way down to the Children’s Beach, etc. may not be possible because of sandy walkways.